Bleeding Gums Columbia, SC

 Treatment for bleeding gums should always be handled by a dentist.
 Do not attempt to treat bleeding gums at home or use over-the-counter medications without first visiting the dentist.
 Depending on your condition, there are several treatment options for bleeding gums.

-Non-Surgical Treatment
+Non-Surgical Treatment for Bleeding Gums

 We strive to take the most conservative approach to treating bleeding gums and gum disease.
 Even for advanced cases, we will begin with non-surgical periodontal therapy to improve the overall tissue quality before surgery and limit the areas requiring surgery.